 - If deemed necessary, proposal for changes to the Nomination Committee’s instruction concerning the procedure for appointment of the Nomination Committee for the forthcoming Annual General Meeting and its assignment

-For the 2020 Annual General Meeting, the Nomination Committee consists of Fredrik Lundberg, Chairman (Industrivärden), Hans Sterte (Alecta), Marianne Nilsson (Swedbank Robur Funds), Anders Oscarsson (AMF and AMF Funds) and Johan Molin (Sandvik’s Chairman of the Board).
+For the 2021 Annual General Meeting, the Nomination Committee consists of Fredrik Lundberg, Chairman (Industrivärden), Ann Grevelius (Alecta), Marianne Nilsson (Swedbank Robur Funds), Lars Pettersson (Lundbergs) and Johan Molin (Sandvik’s Chairman of the Board).

-Up to the date of the Annual General Meeting, the Nomination Committee met on three occasions.
+Up to the date of this Annual Report, the Nomination Committee met on three occasions.
 The Nomination Committee was informed of the results of the Board’s own evaluation.
-Due to the upcoming change of President and CEO, the Committee instead met with the Presidents of Sandvik’s three business areas that presented their respective business area strategy and market conditions for 2020.
+The Committee met with the President and CEO that presented the Company’s strategy.
 The Nomination Committee discussed the general criteria that Board members should fulfill, including the independence requirement, and reviewed the number of Board assignments that each Board member has in other companies.
 The Nomination Committee applied rule 4.1 of the Code as the diversity policy.
 This rule states that the Board shall have an appropriate composition in view of the company’s operations, phase of development and other relevant circumstances, display diversity and breadth in terms of qualifications, experience and background of the Board members elected by the General Meeting and that the company shall strive for gender balance.